 Emotionally preparing yourself for the unique benefits and challenges of the Oklahoma adoption process and raising adopted children.

 Educating yourself about how to maintain post-adoption relationships with your child’s birth family.

 Staying committed to the OK adoption process throughout all of its ups and downs.

-Do you think you might meet the qualifications for adoption in Oklahoma?
+Do you think you might meet our agency's qualifications for adoption in Oklahoma?
+And are you ready to start the adoption process today?
 Contact us at 1-800-ADOPTION now, or request free adoption information online.

 Information available through these links is the sole property of the companies and organizations listed therein.
 American Adoptions provides this information as a courtesy and is in no way responsible for its content or accuracy.